 Generous amounts of time for exploration , inquiry, discovery and student-selected play

-Social-emotional learning is taught explicitly through the CharacterStrong program and woven into all aspects of daily life.
+Social-emotional learning is taught explicitly through the CharacterStrong program and infused into all aspects of daily life.

 Mathematics is woven into everyday life in the classroom.
 Counting the number of days on the calendar, using math language to describe geometric blocks of different shapes, exploring mathematical ideas to solve problems all provide daily opportunities for children to be immersed in the language and ideas of math.
 Teachers extend learning and challenge students to grow while fostering curiosity and an interest in numbers.
 Math lessons in PK and Kindergarten are guided by the Math in Focus curriculum, based on the Singapore math approach.
 The key goals of this approach are to use hands-on activities to allow students to tackle concepts that are normally delayed until later grades, and emphasize the application of math skills to real-world situations to help children become critical thinkers and problem-solvers.